-The shop, as the name implies, is located 10 feet below the concrete surface on the north end of Court Street near Ohio University.
-The storefront, reminiscent of a shortened New York City alley, is plastered with university-wide event fliers and price tags between 50 cents to $1.50.
+The shop, as the name implies, is located 10 feet below the concrete surface on the north end of Court Street near Ohio University campus.
+The storefront, reminiscent of a New York City alley, is plastered with university-wide event fliers and price tags between 50 cents to $1.50.
 The narrow passage leads to a small, mahogany brown door draped with a “We’re Open” sign across its center.

-Rather than allow valuable pieces of antique collectibles and items disappear into oblivion, Stout refurbishes them, washes them, steams them — three or four times over — in hopes of repurposing them.
+Rather than allow valuable pieces of antique collectibles and items disappear into oblivion, Stout refurbishes them, washes them and steams them — three or four times over — in hopes of repurposing them.
 She wants people to see the same value she envisioned when vetting through the hundreds of thrift stores and shops in a year’s time to find them.

 For Stout, this is routine.
 She’s been entrenched in the art of vintage clothing since she was 10 years old.
 Then, she’d scour out 50 cent Nancy Drew books — $1 if they were new — at local thrift stores when her family lived in Columbus.
 And in high school, she’d search through her grandmother’s closet to try on Great Gatsby-stylized nylon dresses and circle skirts from her grandmother’s past.

-Instead, Stout began selling vintage clothes before, by her account, it was considered “vintage.”
+Instead, Stout began selling vintage clothes before, by her account, it was even considered “vintage.”
 She got her start exchanging old lingerie she’d found, dyed, ironed and displayed for purchase in NYC subways during rush hour.
 Then, Stout began selling large quantities of items to more established retailers, which she refurbished from various thrift stores and antique shops in the city.

 Eventually, she opened her own antique store, gaining moderate success during its operation.
-However, after 20 years living in NYC, Stout decided to go back to Athens.
+However, after 20 years of living in NYC, Stout decided to go back to Athens.
 Rather than compete in the oversaturated market in NYC, where there’s two-to-three vintage stores on every block, she wanted to re-establish in a location void of neighboring competitors.